For this church:

 It is built of ashlar, random rubble and brick and partly rendered.
 There is a nave with aisles of three bays, octagonal piers on the south, circular on the north.
 The south porch is Perpendicular, stone-vaulted with stone benches.

 The east window has four 16th century round-headed lancets, the west window three square-headed ones.
 There is also a nave clerestory of three bays.
 There is a 15th century square piscina and a font (1662) with octagonal plinth and bowl.
-The pulpit was restored using 17th century panelling; the tester bears roses and fleur-de-lys.
+The pulpit looks like it dates from the 17th century but in fact was made in 1889.

-The church was restored in 1882 when the gallery and organ were removed.
-In 1886 the tower arch was opened out.
+The church was restored in 1882, when the gallery and organ were removed, and in 1886 when the tower arch was opened out.

-In 1894 the church was struck by lightning, the tower damaged, the clock destroyed and the bells partly melted and broken.
-A restoration followed.
+In September 1893 the church was struck by lightning, the tower damaged, the clock destroyed and the bells partly melted and broken.
+A restoration supervised by Charles Hodgson Fowler followed.
 A new clock was added and the bells recast.

 An oak chancel screen was erected in 1906, and the Lady Chapel restored as a memorial chapel to the Great War fallen in 1920.

-Particular thanks to Timothy Southall for research on this entry
+Particular thanks to Andy Nicholson, Timothy Southall, and Andy Souter for research on this entry